Justype/HPC-tips/no-ood.md

 # No OpenOnDemand

+After the maintenance, the OOD is much better now.

 It felt good the first time I used it.
 But after using it many times, the problems started to show up.

 1. Frequently log you out (pretty annoying)
-2. RStudio cannot view data (annoying too)
+2. RStudio cannot view data (annoying too) (fixed)
-3. RStudio is sometimes hard to start
+3. RStudio is sometimes hard to start  (fixed by refreshing)
 4. no nodejs => cannot install jupyter-lab plugins

 ![](assets/no-ood-rstudio.png)